p1nkun1c0rns/awesomeness/README.md

 - [uptime.is](https://uptime.is/) - SLA calculations assume a requirement of continuous uptime
 - [glitch.com](https://glitch.com) - Glitch is the friendly community where everyone builds the web
 - [LoremFlickr](https://loremflickr.com/) - Free placeholder images
+- [githistory](https://githistory.xyz/) - Quickly browse the history of files in any git repo
 - [gitignore.io](http://gitignore.io/) - Create useful .gitignore files for your project

 ## Testframeworks